-In Frama-C, a parameter is actually a structure implementing signature Plugin.Parameter in order to handle projects: each parameter is indeed an internal state (see Section 5.11.5).
-Actually a bunch of signatures extended Plugin.Parameter are provided in order to deal with the usual parameter types.
-For example, there are signatures Plugin.INT and Plugin.BOOL for integer and boolean parameters.
-Mostly, these signatures provide getters and setters for parameters.
+In Frama-C, a parameter is represented by a value of type Parameter.t and by a module implementing the signature Plugin.Parameter.
+The first representation is a low-level one required by emitters (see Section 5.16).
+The second one provides a high-level API: each parameter is indeed a state (see Section 5.12.2).
+Several signatures extending Plugin.Parameter are provided in order to deal with the usual parameter types.
+For example, there are signatures Plugin.Int and Plugin.Bool for integer and boolean parameters.
+Mostly, these signatures provide getters and setters for modifying parameter values.

-Implementing such an interface is very easy thanks to internal functors provided by the output module of Plugin.Register.
+Implementing such an interface is very easy thanks to a set of functors provided by the output module of Plugin.Register.
 Indeed, you have just to choose the right functor according to your option type and eventually the wished default value.
-Below is a list of most useful functors (see the signature Plugin.General_services for an exhaustive list).
+Below are some examples of such functors (see the signature Plugin.General\services for an exhaustive list).

 - 1. False (resp.
 True) builds a boolean option initialized to false (resp. true). - 2.
 Int (resp.
 Zero) builds an integer option initialized to a specified value (resp. to 0). - 3.
 String (resp.
-EmptyString EmptyString) builds a string option initialized to a specified value (resp. to the empty string ""). - 4.
-IndexedVal builds an option for any datatype τ as soon as you provides a partial function from strings to value of type τ .
+EmptyString EmptyString) builds a string option initialized to a specified value (resp. to the empty string "").